sjcode236/tour/2019/baltimore2019 .md

 If it's during the week, look into the MARC train.
 Although it is a commuter train it might work for you.
 Here is the schedule for the Camden Line which will depart from Camden Yards...
 …maryland.gov/services/…camden_HTML.cfm

       It is really easy, though to get to DC on the MARC train, which will drop you at Union Station.
 I believe there are several DC tour companies that leave from Union Station.

+      Very easy to hop the MARC train (you're in DC before you know it) and take a tour.

+There are several but we took the Tourmobile, which included Arlington National Cemetery.
+It was important to us to go to Arlington.

+     I took the MARC train into DC yesterday from Camden Yards station and it was a piece of cake.
+Just as jck said a few blocks straight down from my hotel.
+Took Tourmobile- the stop is located just outside Union Station and there was a person selling tickets right there at the curb.
+It was a great way to spend the 6-7 hours that I had.
+I was even able to squeeze in Arlington Cemetery. dfgsdgfsdfgsdfgdfs
+     fghdgfhdfghdfghdfghdgfh
+     dgfhdgfhdfghdfhdfhdgfh
+     dgfhdgfhdgfhdgf